giancarvalho/TeraStore-backend/README.md

 TeraStore is a fictional brazilian ecommerce where you can find the best deals for computers, keyboards, printers and other tech products.

-The project was made using React and Express/Nodejs and the backend includes authentication, stock control, integration tests and more.
+The project was made using React and Express/Nodejs.
+The backend includes authentication, stock control, integration tests and more.

 ### See the project live [here](https://tera-store-frontend-ten.vercel.app).